devops329/devops/instruction/jestAdvanced/jestAdvanced.md

 #### Setting return values

 If you don't need to write a function to return values based on the inputs, you can simply set a default return value from your mocked function with `mockReturnValue`.
 If you need to override the default for the next few calls you can supply the return value with `mockReturnValueOnce`.
 These can be changed together to supply a series of needed return values.
-As demonstrated by the following code, once all the specific values have been used up it it will return to the default.
+As demonstrated by the following code, once all the specific values have been used up, it will return to the default.

 ```js
 test('mocking function multiple calls', () => {